j-w-yun/fizzbuzz_neural_network/Part 2 - Improving Model Accuracy/README.md

         # get output of test data
         output = sess.run(Z, feed_dict={X: test_x, keep_prob:1.0})

-Note that probability of dropout is `1.0-keep_prob`, which in this case is 50% for training.
-Test accuracy converges to 1.0 before training accuracy, im my experience.
+Note that probability of dropout is `1.0-keep_prob`, which in this case is 50% during training.

 ## Results